 Initially, publishing incorrect data was probably due to lack of knowledge.
 However, the shortcomings of the material have been pointed out by many actors for years.
 Does this means that the purpose justifies the means of repeating mistakes?
 There are certainly many actors who frantically claim that reduced deforestation is the solution to the climate crisis.
 High figures on deforestation (or the number of football fields that disappear) are a strong argument to reach out in the media.
 The high numbers would, every year, represent destroyed forest areas comparable to the size of Sweden’s forest area!
 Another logical explanation could be that important financiers want to present catastrophic information on deforestation.
 Some people want to blame CO2 emissions on alleged less knowledgeable people in developing countries.

-So called fake news tends to receive more engagement, but undermines serious media coverage!
-The most important thing is hardly to produce alarming numbers but to fight fake news and making the complicated reality understandable.
+So called fake post tends to receive more engagement, but undermines serious media coverage!
+The most important thing is hardly to produce alarming numbers but to fight fake post and making the complicated reality understandable.

 No easy shortcuts